GCT-Studios/JwarRef/content/Feats/Stir Emotion.md

 range: "6"
 opposed: true
 ---
-[[Target]] gains a number of the following Markers equal to the Success Level of the [[Opposed Test|Opposed Ki Test]] in the order given, up to one of each:
+[[definitions/feats/Target]] gains a number of the following Markers equal to the Success Level of the [[Opposed Test|Opposed Ki Test]] in the order given, up to one of each:
 [[Stunned]], [[Impetuous State|Impetuous]], [[Frightened]], [[Berserk]].